Fragtality/Fenix2GSX/README.md

 8) When the Beacon Light is off, the other Ground-Equipment will placed: GPU, PCA (if configured) and Chocks.
 If configured, Deboarding will be called.
 9) It works with Turn-Arounds!
 As soon as you import a new Flightplan it will start over.

-Important: make sure GSX is active, else the Tool will not work!
-(The GSX Logo in the Menu is white and GSX reacts to the Hotkey)